DarioMazzanti/OneEuroFilterUnity/README.md

 ## About
 The 1€ filter is described in the [CHI 2012 paper] by [Géry Casiez], [Nicolas Roussel] and [Daniel Vogel]: a precise and responsive algorithm for filtering noisy signals, particularly suited for interactive systems.
 A really nice [online version] by [Jonathan Aceituno] is available to try.

+## Acknowledgements
+Thanks to [marcbal] for the contribution to Quaternion filtering for non-continuous input Quaternions!

 ## Content and Installation
 A test project named *OneEuroFilterUnity* is available.
 The project contains two scenes: